 Where Rorting The System Is OK

-This is a fairly shortish installment in The Grand Illusion series.
+This is a fairly short installment in The Grand Illusion series.

-The problem with many of these systems, and the rating/review process in particular, is that it is terribly easy to manipulate them.
-As an author I can rate my own title in Goodreads, or Amazon etc, 5 stars.
+The problem with many of these systems, and the rating/review process, in particular, is that it is terribly easy to manipulate them.
+As an author, I can rate my own title in Goodreads, Amazon, etc, 5 stars.
 I can ask all my friends to do the same.
 I can even ask some of them to rate it 3 or 4 (but not too many), to make it look like I am getting a whole lot of even-handed reviews/ratings.
 I can even, if I want, create a few fictitious accounts and add more 5 star ratings and wonderful reviews.